-Application Implementation Grants Applicants are urged to contact program staff well in advance of the submission deadline to discuss proposal ideas and to confirm eligibility.
+Application Implementation Grants Applicants are strongly urged to contact program staff well in advance of the submission deadline to discuss proposal ideas and to confirm eligibility.
 All submissions must be coordinated through the college or university development office.
-2018 Submission deadlines.
-Applications must be received in the foundation office by noon on: March 15, May 15, and October 1 Eligible institutions meet the following conditions: Are public or private and not-for-profit.
+Applications must be uploaded to the foundation portal by 5 PM.
+2023 deadlines are March 10, May 10 and September 29.
+2024 deadlines are March 8, May 10, and October 1.
+PLEASE NOTE: The Davis Educational Foundation has transitioned to an online application form.
+All requests must be submitted through the online application accessed through the Foundation’s website.
+You can access the Implementation Grant application at the following link: https://davisfoundations-portal.givingdata.com/campaign/DEFImplementation The content of the application appears in the documents at the right to aid in drafting your application, along with a step-by-step guide to creating a portal account.
+All entries are automatically saved every seven seconds, and you may return to your work at any point before submitting.
+As this is a new system for us, we will likely finetune uploading instructions and possibly submission deadlines.
+Please check back prior to your intended submission date.
+Eligible institutions meet the following conditions: Are public or private and not-for-profit.
 Are regionally-accredited baccalaureate degree granting.
 Are located in one of the six New England states of Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, and Connecticut.
 Are single institutions or consortia of eligible institutions.
 The foundation uses the Carnegie Foundation basic classification to determine eligibility of institutions newly-approved to offer the four year degree.
-A college is an eligible baccalaureate degree granting institution once it awards at least 10 percent of its degrees as four year degrees.
+A college is an eligible baccalaureate degree granting institution once it offers multiple four year degrees and awards 10 percent of its degrees as four year degrees.
+Please contact the foundation if you are uncertain as to your institution's eligibility.
 The foundation reserves the right to deem institutions placed on probation by the regional accrediting agency as ineligible.
 The foundation typically does not award concurrent grants to institutions.
 The concurrent award restriction does not apply to institutions participating in consortia-funded grants or those awarded funding under the Presidential Grant Program.
-If there is any question about your institution’s eligibility, please do not submit an application without first contacting the foundation.
+Again, if there is any question about your institution’s eligibility, please do not submit an application without first contacting the foundation.
 Endowments, scholarships, and capital campaign requests are not eligible for funding.